open-telemetry/opentelemetry-specification/specification/metrics/api.md

 independent SDKs coexist in a running process, they MUST invoke the callback function(s) independently.

-Individual language client can decide what is the idomatic approach.
+Individual language client can decide what is the idiomatic approach.
 Here are some examples:

 * Return a list (or tuple, generator, enumerator, etc.) of `Measurement`s.